Pnlvfx/telegramapis/README.md

 The Telegram APIs package was developed to address the shortcomings of the original Telegram Bot API, which often included deprecated packages and bugs.
 We designed this package to provide a reliable and streamlined solution.
 Key features include:

-    Simplicity: A lightweight package with minimal dependencies.
+    Simplicity: A lightweight package with 0 dependencies.
     Robustness: Avoids deprecated packages and known issues.
     TypeScript Support: Includes TypeScript typings for enhanced development.